LengerichLab/ConferenceCountdown/README.md

 # ConferenceCountdown
 Webpage used to countdown time until conference deadlines.

-I work in the ML/Compbio space, so these conferences are focused on those themes.
+I work in the ML/Compbio space, so the conferences listed in [js/conferences_db.js](https://github.com/blengerich/ConferenceCountdown/blob/main/js/conferences_db.js) are focused on those themes.

 You can view the website live at [http://web.mit.edu/~blengeri/www/deadlines.shtml](http://web.mit.edu/~blengeri/www/deadlines.shtml).